To see the most recent stories from Save the Link, visit our Latest page here.

 A Case Study: The European Union

-Let’s take a trip around the world, starting with the European Union.
+Let’s take a trip around the world, starting with the European Union and the origin story of the Save the Link campaign.

 In 2015, legislators in the EU Parliament undertook a series of key votes on copyright policy that threatened to usher in new link censorship schemes that would affect Internet users everywhere.